 Fun facts about Tony Renis on this list?
 He is connected to both Mina and Adriano Celetano.
-Two of Italians most famous artists also featured on this list.
+Two of Italy’s most famous artists are also featured on this list.
 Here’s the backstory before we jump into their famous Italian songs.

 Tony credits the height of his artistic creativity to writing the song “Grande, Grande, Grande” number four of the famous Italian songs on our list.

-60’s and 70’s Italian icon Mina is one of Italy most versatile and controversial voices.
-Mina favored anguished love song.
+60’s and 70’s Italian icon Mina is one of Italy’s most versatile and controversial voices.
+Mina favored an anguished love song.
 Sounding fragile one moment and belting out a soaring soprano voice of strength the next.

-Nickname “Queen of the Screamers” Mina became the face of emancipated Italian woman after falling in love with a married (although separated) man.
+Nicknamed “Queen of the Screamers” Mina became the face of an emancipated Italian woman after falling in love with a married (although separated) man.

 Their relationship and her subsequent pregnancy made Mina a target of Italian bourgeois morals and the Catholic church.
 She was banned from Italian TV and radio in 1963.

 Mina’s records sales were undaunted by her ban, audience demand brought her back to TV on 10 January 1964.
 It’s rumored her affair ended shortly thereafter culminating in a move to Switzerland.
 Mina gave up public appearances in 1978 but has continued to release popular albums including a collaboration with the next artist on the list!